-First, he said that a patient's own assessment of his illnesses is much worse than how a doctor perceives it.
+First, he said that a patient's assessment of his illness is much worse than how a doctor perceives it.
 That sounds plausible to me, almost to a frustrating level.

-Second, he said that doctors practicing western medicine have an obligation to the Hippocratic Oath, which basically states, "first do no harm."
+Second, he said Western medicine doctors are obligated to the Hippocratic Oath, which states, "First, do no harm."
 According to societal norms, it's better for a doctor to do nothing and watch his patient slowly die than to intervene with a powerful drug and accidentally kill the patient.
 This is true even if the drug has a good chance of curing the patient and potentially saving his life.
 Doctors don't have the option of risking life if there's a less dangerous way.
 Think about the liability here.

-Another fascinating thing I picked up from this lecture was that the MS medication industry focuses the majority of its energy to treat people in the early disease stage.
+Another fascinating thing I picked up from this lecture was that the MS medication industry focuses most energy on treating people in the early disease stage.
 Studies show that treatment during this period can be significantly more efficacious than treatment during later stages, so the net benefit is higher.
 Of course, this idea can be rather depressing for many later-stage patients.

 I am not a doctor.
 I am a scientist (engineer) who has had MS since March 2013.

 - AHSCT and Progressive MS. Conflicting Studies (Year 6.4) - UPDATED

 - No New Activity on MRIs (Year 3.6)

 - Why Neurologists in the US Don't Recommend HSCT (Month +35.8)